neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 If a `RUN` request has been successfully received and is considered valid by the server, the server should respond with a `SUCCESS` message and enter the *STREAMING* state.
 The server may attach metadata to the message to provide header detail for the results that follow.

-Clients should not consider a `SUCCESS` response to indicate completion of the execution of that statement, merely acceptance of it.
+Clients should not consider a `SUCCESS` response to indicate completion of the execution of that query, merely acceptance of it.

 The following fields are defined for inclusion in the metadata.